 According to a speedometer visible in one shot, the vehicles were travelling at 30 mph (50 km/hr) cross-country.

 Willys' claim that only rugged Jeeps were suitable for the job, is weakened somewhat by the fact that they are working alongside the ancient truck.
-The Chevrolet badge has fallen or been taken off the front of the hood; it's interesting to speculate whether removing the Chevy logo was a condition of Willys' sponsorship.
+The Chevrolet badge has fallen or been taken off the front of the hood; maybe not a coincidence.

 This production photo corroborates Willys' advertising claims, that a large number of Jeeps were actually involved in shooting the film.